Shaun Thong: 2017

 Thong remained with Phoenix Racing (Germany) to participate in the inaugural season of the Blancpain GT Series Asia and scored two victories in Suzuka, Japan and Shanghai, China respectively.
 In addition with four other podium finishes in Sepang Malaysia, Buriram Thailand and Fuji Speedway in Japan.
-Thong and teammate Marchy Lee finished the season as the 2nd Runner Up and at the same time crowned as the Silver Cup Champion.
+Thong and teammate Marchy Lee finished the season as the second runner up and at the same time crowned as the Silver Cup Champion.

 Thong also drove for Audi Team Teda in the Audi R8 LMS Cup with Phoenix Racing (Germany) as a full season entry despite appeared several times as a guest driver in the past years.
-During the season Thong finished four times on the podium including once in Sepang Malaysia, twice in Korea and another one in Zhejiang China.
+During the season, Thong finished four times on the podium including once in Sepang Malaysia, twice in Korea and another one in Zhejiang China.
 The Hong Kong driver came in fifth in the championship.

-The same year Thong returned to the 2017 - 2018 Asian Le Mans Series season with Taiwan Beer GH Motorsport from Taiwan in the LMP3 class.
+That same year, Thong returned to the 2017 - 2018 Asian Le Mans Series season with Taiwan Beer GH Motorsport from Taiwan in the LMP3 class.
 Thong and his teammate Hanss Lin 林帛亨 finished third in the LMP3 classification with three podiums out of four races including Zhuhai 4 Hours, Buriram 6 Hours and Sepang 4 Hours with a Ligier JS P3.

 Thong made two guest appearances in 2017 with Audi Hong Kong by Phoenix Racing Asia at Round 3,4 Zhuahai International Circuit and Round.5,6 at Bangsaen Street Circuit in Thailand.
 Thong finished on the podium in both appearances.

 2018

 The year started with Thong joining fellow Hong Kong Drivers Marchy Lee, Darryl O'Young, Adderly Fong and Charles Kwan for the Dubai 24 Hour in a brand new Audi R8 LMS GT4 with Phoenix Racing (Germany).
 The Hong Kong outfit won the GT4 Class but was later penalised for pitstop infringement and dropped to second in class behind the other Phoenix Racing sister R8 LMS GT4.

 The same year also saw Thong racing full season in Japan in the Super Taikyu Series with his usual crew Phoenix Racing (Germany) alongside Alex Yoong and Alex Au in the #82 Audi R8 LMS GT3.
-The #82 car led by Thong finished two times on the podium at the 3 Hours of Sugo and the 5 Hours of Autopolis before Thong and Yoong withdrew from the remaining two races of the championship to join Phoenix Racing (Germany) with two Brand New Bentley Continental GT3 at the final two rounds of Blancpain GT Series Asia, partnering South African driver Jordan Pepper.
+The No. 82 car led by Thong finished two times on the podium at the 3 Hours of Sugo and the 5 Hours of Autopolis before Thong and Yoong withdrew from the remaining two races of the championship to join Phoenix Racing (Germany) with two Brand New Bentley Continental GT3 at the final two rounds of Blancpain GT Series Asia, partnering South African driver Jordan Pepper.